Poppy is the author of "A Bard's Lament" and the Black Diamond series. She lives in Enoshima with her husband and young son.

 The mixture of history and romance charmed audiences worldwide and remains one of the highest grossest movies of all time.

 The romance genre tells powerful stories that make us laugh, cry, and fall in love, and stories often stay with us.
-Here are five fantastic tear-jerking and heartbreaking tragic romance movies that you will enjoy if you liked Titanic.
+Here are six fantastic tear-jerking and heartbreaking tragic romance movies that you will enjoy if you liked Titanic:

 1. The Notebook (2004)